danieldandre/js-practice/week4/keyedCollections/exercises.md

 1. Try adding a primitive (e.g. a number, a string, etc.).
 Does it work?
 Why or why not?
 2. Suppose you want to add 42.
 How would you add it?
 3. Try using forEach through the weakset.
+A: that is not possible as WeakSets are not iterable.

 4. What are the methods we have available with WeakSet?
+A: WeakSet.prototype.add(value), WeakSet.prototype.has(value) and WeakSet.prototype.delete(value).

 -----------